-Compulsory Test Foundation (A & B)
+Compulsory Test L1 Foundation (A, t & B) (Rein of Your Choice)

-Foundation A: All compulsories performed to a count of four walk steps.
-Foundation B: All compulsories performed to a count of four trot steps or canter strides.
+L1(a) Foundation A: All compulsories performed to a count of ~~a minimum of~~ four walk steps.
+L1 (t) All compulsories performed to a count of a minimum of four trot steps.
+L1(b) Foundation B: All compulsories performed to a count of ~~a minimum of~~ four trot steps or canter strides.